Best Nintendo Switch 2D platformers iMore 2022

 - Funky Mode is a great way to introduce inexperienced gamers

 - It's mostly unchanged from the WiiU version

 - Co-op feels like an afterthought

 Cuphead's visuals are a sight to behold.
-Hand-drawn and animated to emulate classic 1930s' animation, Cuphead is absolutely gorgeous.
+Hand-drawn and animated to emulate classic 1930s animation, Cuphead is absolutely gorgeous.
 The only downside is that it juxtaposes beauty with brutal difficulty.
 It's hard, and you will die a lot.
 Thankfully, it's not unfair.
 The game expects you to memorize and recognize patterns in enemy movement and placement to "get good."
-Boss fights, on the other hand, are more random and might make you want to fling your Switch across the room.
+On the other hand, Boss fights are more random and might make you want to fling your Switch across the room.

 Studio MDHR did a great job of bringing Cuphead to the Nintendo Switch.
 Visually, it's as gorgeous as it is on the Xbox One and PC, and the performance clocks in at a stable 60 fps, with minor drops throughout.
 Cuphead feels at home on the Nintendo Switch.